mcgray/bdd-tools/README.md

 A playground for the Java [BDD](http://http://en.wikipedia.org/wiki/Behavior-driven_development) Tools and [Selenium Webdriver](http://http://docs.seleniumhq.org/projects/webdriver/) based frameworks.

-There are three maven projects using different BDD tools performing the similar UI test.
+There are some maven projects using different BDD tools performing the similar UI test.

 Test steps: